 www.example.com) to the "scary" and difficult-to-remember "IP addresses" (such as

 188.8.131.52) which are actually used by the computers under the hood.
 There are many complex technical details which are unimportant in the context and will be skipped here.

 www.example.com as it could be mapped to different IP addresses in different "segments" of the Internet in such a scattered, decentralized system.
 This would defeat the whole purpose of a global network.
-There are in fact various alternative so-called "DNS roots", but they are practically useless since they aren't used by almost anyone in comparison.
+There are in fact various alternative so-called "DNS roots", but they are practically useless since they aren't used by almost anyone (as expected).

 .se, to a specific company since they are only interested in sitting around and raking in the cash while pretending to give a shit about anything else.
-In the case of the famous and highly valuable
+In the case of the famous and perceivably valuable

 In order to register, transfer, modify or generally "own" or "keep" a